-Counted repetitive dive (rep 1 is the first dive), start and finish time of the dive, microbubble level of the dive (L5) and the altitude class (C0) of the dive.
+Counted repetitive dive (rep 1 is the first dive), start and finish time, microbubble level (L5) and the altitude class (C0) of the dive.
+By pressing +/UP in the above screen the tank information of the selected dive will be displayed:

-NOTE: The capacity of the A1's logbook is around 50 hours with a 4-second sampling rate.
+NOTE: The capacity of the A2's logbook is around 50 hours with a 4-second sampling rate.